 When the ice cream is thick, transfer it to a container and place it in the freezer until ready to serve, up to overnight.

 The Peach Ice Cream Recipe

-This peach ice cream would be a perfect ending to a Labor Day celebration.
+This peach ice cream would be a perfect start to summer at a Memorial Day party, a 4th of July party, or the perfect end to summer ending at a Labor Day celebration.
 Be ready by stocking up on some peaches.

 What makes this peach ice cream the best?
 It has the flavor of peaches from three sources: fresh peaches, marinated peach juice, and peach brandy.

 - 2 stainless bowls one medium and one large

 - 2 cups chopped fresh peaches peeled if desired

 - 2 tablespoons peach brandy